Jomy10/RMMV-plugins/README.md

 All plugins are licensed under the [Apache License 2.0](LICENSE).

-In short, 2 things are expected of your:
+In short, 2 things are expected of you:
 - That you include the [license text](LICENSE) into the finished product that uses the plugins, giving proper credit.
 - That, if you change any of the plugins internal code, that you state what changes you made.

 Apart from these two conditions, you can do anything you want.
 The plugins can be used in both commercial and non-commercial games.

-More information about the license can be found [here](https://choosealicense.com/licenses/apache-2.0/).